Chroma subsampling: Sampling systems and ratios

 This notation is not valid for all combinations and has exceptions, e.g. 4:1:0 (where the height of the region is not 2 pixels, but 4 pixels, so if 8 bits per component are used, the media would be 9 bits per pixel) and 4:2:1.

 The mapping examples given are only theoretical and for illustration.
-Also note that the diagram does not indicate any chroma filtering, which should be applied to avoid aliasing.
+Also the diagram does not indicate any chroma filtering, which should be applied to avoid aliasing.
 To calculate required bandwidth factor relative to 4:4:4 (or 4:4:4:4), one needs to sum all the factors and divide the result by 12 (or 16, if alpha is present).

 Types of sampling and subsampling

 4:4:4

 Each of the three Y'CbCr components has the same sample rate, thus there is no chroma subsampling.
 This scheme is sometimes used in high-end film scanners and cinematic post-production.

-Note that "4:4:4" may instead be wrongly referring to R'G'B' color space, which implicitly also does not have any chroma subsampling (except in JPEG R'G'B' can be subsampled).
+"4:4:4" may instead be wrongly referring to R'G'B' color space, which implicitly also does not have any chroma subsampling (except in JPEG R'G'B' can be subsampled).
 Formats such as HDCAM SR can record 4:4:4 R'G'B' over dual-link HD-SDI.